Pranshu1902/Breakout-Sixth-sense-version/README.md

 # You can change the color you want the camera to detect by entering its lower and higher values

+# Note- Make sure that there is yellow color in your background.
+To help you better understand what color the camera is detecting, I have added a red dot that will appear at the center of the yellow object which the camera is able to recognize.
+Use that to confirm that it is detecting your object and not something from the background.

+## Note- I have added a 2 second delay in the beginning so that you can adjust the window size as per you.
+Don't think that your PC is hanging with my game.

 # I challenge you to win the game
 # Enjoy